Heather-Rutherford/CodingTemple2025/README.md

 This project satisfies the requirements for Lesson 1 in the HTML module.
 This project was created by Heather Rutherford and is part of a journey to refresh and enhance web development skills.
 The site introduces me (Heather), her professional background, interests, and favorite things.

-The project contains two main pages:
+The project contains four main pages:

 index.html – The main webpage.
 The page satifies the required part of the Lesson 1 Activity.